Scientology (Lewis book)

-Scientology is an edited volume about the Church of Scientology and the beliefs and movement called Scientology.
-It was edited by James R. Lewis, and published in March 2009 by Oxford University Press.
-In addition to Lewis, other contributors to the book include J. Gordon Melton, William Sims Bainbridge, Douglas E. Cowan, David G. Bromley, Anson Shupe, James T. Richardson, and Susan J. Palmer.
-Scientology gives an overview and introduction to the organization, and presents an analysis of the movement from the perspective of sociology.
+Scientology is an edited volume about Scientology, and the Church of Scientology organization, published in 2009 by Oxford University Press.
+It was edited by the sociologist James R. Lewis.
+Chapters in the work give an overview and introduction to the organization, and present analysis of the movement from the perspective of sociology.
 The book compares the organization to religious movements, and goes over its history of controversy.
 It delves into the practices of the organization and the activities undertaken at its facilities.

-Scientology was given an unfavorable review in the International Journal of Cultic Studies, which considered the book unduly biased in Scientology's favour, a view echoed in a review in the magazine Private Eye.
-It received a positive review in Alternative Spirituality and Religion Review, describing it as "the most sophisticated academic item published on Scientology" to date, a book to be read by journalists and academics alike, and "the most important collection of scholarly articles on Scientology published so far – in any language".

-Editor

-At the time of the book's publication, James R. Lewis was employed as a lecturer in the subject of philosophy at the University of Wisconsin–Stevens Point.
+Scientology received polarized reviews.
+Some reviewers criticized the book as biased in Scientology's favor to the point of unreliability, criticizing Oxford University Press for its publishing of the book.
+Other reviewers praised the book for taking a balanced view of criticism of the church, covering previously unstudied aspects of Scientology, and for its comprehensive coverage of a wide variety of topics related to the group.

 Contents

-Contributors to the book include: J. Gordon Melton, James R. Lewis, William Sims Bainbridge, Douglas E. Cowan, David G. Bromley, Anson Shupe, James T. Richardson, and Susan J. Palmer.
-Billed by Oxford University Press as "the only comprehensive resource for scholars, students, and others interested in this controversial and little-understood religious movement", Scientology is organized into seven main parts (discounting the introduction and appendix), each containing several essays.
+The book is organized into seven main parts (discounting the introduction and appendix), each containing several essays.
+Lewis's introduction notes scholars' reluctance to publish Scientology research, given the organization's reputation as "a litigious organization, ready to sue anyone who dares criticize the Church", and addresses Scientologists' tendency to misunderstand the nature of the academic process.
+The book is described by the publisher as "the only comprehensive critical source about Scientology".

 Part I, "Introductory Essays", presents an overview and introduction to Scientology and the life of its founder.
-The second part covers "Theoretical and Quantitative Approaches", examining Scientology's soteriology as well as the degree to which Scientology can be said to be growing.
+The second part covers "Theoretical and Quantitative Approaches", and examines Scientology's ostensible soteriology as well as the degree to which Scientology can be said to be growing.
 The third part focuses on the "Community and Practices" of Scientology, while the fourth part, "Sources and Comparative Approaches", examines Scientology's religious claims.
 Part V is focused on "Controversy", such as Scientology's battles with the anti-cult movement and court cases in different countries concerning Scientology's recognition or lack of recognition as a religion.
 The sixth part analyzes the organization's activities in its "International Missions", while the seventh examines "Dimensions of Scientology", including a chapter on the Xenu myth.